styczynski/atom-terminal-panel/README.md

 * `` ` `` - toggle terminal
 * `escape` (in focused input box) - close terminal

+## TODO

+* Make a more cool terminal cursor.
+* More interactive stuff
+* Maybe a little bash parser written in javascript?
+* Some about stdinput (which is really bad)

 ## Changelog

+* v4.0.14 - New better console "input box" - now it looks more like a serious console; made some repairs.
 * v4.0.13 - Repaired another mass of bugs, added config descriptions, repaired exec function mechanics.
 * v4.0.11 - Repaired a mass of bugs :/
 * v4.0.7 - Added slide terminal animation (use backtick key trigger for better experience :) )